anair-4/data-512-homework_2/README.md

 2)	Run the Jupyter notebook which contains the code to retrieve the data from the google document and the APIs, preprocess it, upload it into the output files and create the necessary visualizations.

 ## Errors Handled
-The parameter safe='' was added to the urllib.parse.quote function so that it is able to handle cases where the movie name contains a special character

 ## Output Files
 The project generates three JSON output files.
 No intermediate files were created.